Code of Ethics Fire Standard

 The draft Code of Ethics Fire Standard, which the Fire Standards Board has put forward for consideration, is underpinned by the Core Code of Ethics for Fire and Rescue Services (England) (core code).
 Consultations on both are taking place at the same time and it is recommended that the Fire Standard and the core code are read and considered in parallel before responding to either of the consultations.

-The production of this new core code is in response to the recommendation made by Her Majesty’s Chief Inspector of Fire and Rescue Services (HMICRFS) that “By December 2020, the National Fire Chiefs Council, with the Local Government Association, should produce a code of ethics for fire and rescue services.”
+The production of this new core code is in response to the recommendation made by His Majesty’s Chief Inspector of Fire and Rescue Services (HMICRFS) that “By December 2020, the National Fire Chiefs Council, with the Local Government Association, should produce a code of ethics for fire and rescue services.”
 The core code has been developed in partnership between the Local Government Association (LGA) and the National Fire Chiefs Council (NFCC).

 How to participate